J. R. Salzman: Injury in Iraq

-Salzman joined the National Guard, enlisting shortly after the two-year anniversary of the September 11, 2001 attacks.
+Salzman joined the National Guard, enlisting shortly after the second anniversary of the September 11, 2001 attacks.
 He was assigned to the Minnesota National Guard.
 His unit was activated as part of the 34th Infantry Division in the fall of 2005 and in the spring of 2006, he was deployed to Iraq.

 On December 19, 2006, his vehicle was struck by an Explosively Formed Penetrator.
 His right arm was severed below the elbow, his left hand was pulverized by the blast, and he suffered a traumatic brain injury.
 He recovered at Walter Reed Army Medical Center and a nearby Fisher House, learning to use a prosthetic arm and recover his physical skills.
 He is considered 100 percent physically disabled.
 Nevertheless, after returning to Hayward, he successfully logrolled again, practicing with and without his prosthetic.
 Salzman returned to competition and won a log rolling world title in 2009.